matesmajda/message-processing/README.md

 Stores messages.
 Postgres db is used for the sake of simplicity.

 #### 7. Config server
-Cloud config for each application
+Cloud config for each application.
+Retry policy is turned on in all components if the config server is not available on startup.

 ### Message model